 - Services considered not "reasonable and medically necessary," according to the standards of Medicare and Medi-Cal, unless these services are listed by our plan as covered services. - Experimental medical and surgical treatments, items, and drugs, unless covered by Medicare or under a Medicare-approved clinical research study or by our plan.
-See Chapter 3 for more information on clinical research studies.
+Refer to Chapter 3 for more information on clinical research studies.
 Experimental treatment and items are those that are not generally accepted by the medical community. - Surgical treatment for morbid obesity, except when it is medically necessary and Medicare pays for it. - A private room in a hospital, except when it is medically necessary. - Private duty nurses.

 - Personal items in your room at a hospital or a nursing facility, such as a telephone or a television. - Full-time nursing care in your home. - Fees charged by your immediate relatives or members of your household. - Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance), except when medically necessary. - Cosmetic surgery or other cosmetic work, unless it is needed because of an accidental injury or to improve a part of the body that is not shaped right.
-However, we will pay for reconstruction of a breast after a mastectomy and for treating the other breast to match it. - Chiropractic care, other than manual manipulation of the spine consistent with coverage guidelines. - Orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease. - Supportive devices for the feet, except for orthopedic or therapeutic shoes for people with diabetic foot disease. - Radial keratotomy, LASIK surgery, and other low-vision aids. - Reversal of sterilization procedures and non-prescription contraceptive supplies. - Naturopath services (the use of natural or alternative treatments). - Services provided to veterans in Veterans Affairs (VA) facilities.
+However, we will pay for reconstruction of a breast after a mastectomy and for treating the other breast to match it. - Chiropractic care, other than manual manipulation of the spine consistent with coverage guidelines. - Routine foot care, except as described in Podiatry services in the Benefits Chart in Section D. - Orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease. - Supportive devices for the feet, except for orthopedic or therapeutic shoes for people with diabetic foot disease. - Radial keratotomy, LASIK surgery, and other low-vision aids. - Reversal of sterilization procedures and non-prescription contraceptive supplies. - Naturopath services (the use of natural or alternative treatments). - Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when a veteran gets emergency services at a VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse the veteran for the difference.
-You are still responsible for your cost-sharing amounts. - Behavioral health services for conditions that the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition identifies as relational problems, such as couples counseling and family counseling for relational problems.
+You are still responsible for your cost-sharing amounts.